-A family member was over our house one day, didn’t know that the water bottles in the bottom of the fridge were filled with rotifers (not phytoplankton) and they drank it.
+The “water bottles” in the bottom of the fridge were filled with rotifers (not phytoplankton) and they drank it.
 Yes, they drank it.
 Gross.

 They didn’t get sick, they spit it out right away (tasted terrible) but hopefully you get the message.
 Don’t be a dope, like me.
+Mark your bottles clearly.